hezroneokoth/old/README.md

 0x16.
-C - A SIMPLE SHELL PAIR PROJECT
+C - A SIMPLE SHELL GROUP PROJECT

-Herein is an ALX SE step-by-step process to create a simple shell program based on a series of tasks.
+This is a ALX SE step-by-step process to create a simple shell program based on a series of tasks.
 It is a group project by Hezrone & Boitumelo and challenges our knowledge and undestanding of the basics of programming and of C.

 LEARNING GOALS OF THE PROJECT

 Explain to anyone:
 1. Who designed & implemented the original Unix OS?
 2. Who wrote the 1st version of the UNIX shell?